FileFighter/ClientSetup/README.md

 For windows systems you could use [wsl](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 To set that up read more [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ### Dependencies
-One of the of goals of FileFighter is, that the client, that's you, only needs to met only one single dependency.
+One of the of goals of FileFighter is, that the client, that's you, only needs to met one single dependency.
 You need [Docker](https://www.docker.com/).
 Docker is a way to organise and run multiple applications.
 You can imagine it like a virtual machine (technical it`s a bit different), with a small file- and operating system within your machine.
 Sounds more scary than it actually is.
 Different Applications run in different containers, these only contain the necessary software to run the application.